The Village of St. Bernadette

 The title song from the album entered the Billboard Hot 100 in the issue of the magazine dated December 14, 1959, and stayed on the chart for 13 weeks, peaking at number seven.

-The album was released on compact disc for the first time as one of two albums on one CD by Collectables Records on September 12, 2000, the other album being Williams's late 1959 Cadence release entitled Lonely Street.
+The album was released on compact disc as one of two albums on one CD by Collectables Records on September 12, 2000, along with Williams's 1959 Cadence album, Lonely Street.
 Collectables included this CD in a box set entitled Classic Album Collection, Vol. 1, which contains 17 of his studio albums and three compilations and was released on June 26, 2001.

+The Village of St. Bernadette was included in a box set entitled Eight Classic Albums Box Set, which contains 7 of his studio albums, 1 compilation, and was released on November 9, 2012.

 Reception

-William Ruhlmann of Allmusic wrote that "Williams applied his usual warmth.
+William Ruhlmann of AllMusic wrote that "Williams applied his usual warmth.
 The result was not one of his most popular recordings, but one that helped further expand his appeal."

-Billboard appreciated the effort.
-"The renditions are sincere and dedicated throughout."
+Billboard identified the album as a "Spotlight Winner of the Week" in its review from March 1960, stating that "The renditions are sincere and dedicated throughout."